oravital7/Ex2/README.md

 The program analyzes data from a CSV file and converts them into Java objects With the appropriate changes you can export the information to any file type you choose by going over the objects.

+MyCoords class able to convert a basic coordinate system, as:
+- computes a new point which is the gps point transformed by a 3D vector (in meters).
+- computes the 3D distance (in meters) between the two gps like points.
+- computes the 3D vector (in meters) between two gps like points.
+- computes the polar representation of the 3D vector be gps0-->gps1.

 Currently, the system fully supports export to KML with the relevant tags You can read about KML: https://en.wikipedia.org/wiki/Keyhole_Markup_Language